Aim of this guidance

 Why develop a policy?

-The GDPR requires any employer who wishes to ask about criminal records must have both a lawful basis under Article 6 and a condition of processing under Article 10 of the GDPR, and this should be documented.
+- The GDPR requires any employer who wishes to ask about criminal records to identify a lawful basis under Article 6 and a condition of processing under Article 10 of the GDPR, and this should be documented.
+As a data controller, employers are accountable for making sure processing is legally compliant.
+Depending on the legal condition identified for the processing, (including the condition for employment purposes) you must have an Appropriate Policy Document in place to comply with the law.
+You can find a table of conditions and whether they require an APD here.

 A policy on processing criminal records should: